bschne/bschne.github.io/_posts/2024-03-04-error-page-information-loss.md

 title:  "Error Page Redirects Should Not Lose Information"
 date:   2024-03-04 20:00:00 +0100
 categories:
+excerpt: When showing an error page, make sure you don't drop more information from the request than you have to.
 ---

-When showing an error page, make sure you don't drop more information from the request than you have to.

-# Error Page Redirects Should Not Lose Information

 Many web applications will implement some kind of redirect on error responses in order to improve how the error is handled for the user (e.g. by displaying a friendly error page with some further information and means of contacting support) or for the business running the website or both (e.g. redirecting obsolete product links in a shop to some related category page with other products the user might be interested in buying.